unkloud/junie-guidelines/guidelines.md

 - **Code Style**:
     - Avoid abstractions unless absolutely required.
     - Minimize logging, print statements, and empty lines.
 Compact code is preferred.

+# Golang project
+* Follow best practices in Go.
+* Prefer standard libaray over 3rd party libraries
+* Don't use 3rd party libraries unless absolutely required.
+If some functionality is not available in the standard library, and the problem can be solved with less optimal code but less dependencies, then create a new package, and define clear interfaces.
+* Prefer libraies contributed by companies like:
+ * Google, Paypal, Meta, Microsoft, Alibaba, Huawei, Cloudflare, Docker, etc.
+ * Very reputable OSS communities